500-1000AD at Burton 2022

 The spearmen may be rubbish, but the Irish Galliogalachiactic Infantry were eroded by time, distance and enemy action leaving only a small spearpoint of warriors to make contact with the wall of spearmen.

-By now the Viking dead were turning as rancid as a dead cat trapped for months under Steffan the Nomophobic's platted Longship!
+They attacked as if possessed with the spirit of Steffan the Nomophobic's shaggy-haired Longship!
 The Vikings were now being seriously worn down by the combined actions of Dailami and archery.
 Every spot where some Glagionachiachiac were winning was matched by another where they were falling by the wayside.

 God give me strength!
 The only truism was that the lumbering heavy infantry of the Celtic nation were far less well equipped in the fleet of foot department to do much more than chew forward slowly, whereas the nimble whirling Khurasanis could both exploit, and block the moves of the enemy with alacrity and some style.